angularsen/UnitsNet/README.md

 Continuous Integration
 ===
-A [TeamCity build server](http://dev.swingcatalyst.com/TeamCity/viewType.html?buildTypeId=UnitsNet&guest=1) performs the following:
+A [TeamCity build server](http://teamcity.anj.no/viewType.html?buildTypeId=UnitsNet&guest=1) performs the following:
 * Build and test pull requests.
 Notifies on success or error.
-* Build and test master branch.
+* Build, test and deploy nuget on master branch.

 [Contact me](https://github.com/anjdreas) if you have any questions.